cloudmesh-community/book/chapters/prg/go/go-cloud.md

 If we need just a subset of the information, we can get an intermediate result with just the get method.
-Than we can obtain specific informatiion from the result as needed.
+Than we can obtain specific information from the result as needed.

 ```go